orion-rs/orion/README.md

 To build the most recent: ```cargo doc --no-deps```

 ### Tests
-All unit-tests are located in the same file as the functions they are testing.
+Unit tests are located in the same file as what is being tested, apart from implementation verification tests - these are in `tests`.
-To run tests: `cargo test`.
+To run all tests: `cargo test`.

 ### Performance
 ```